Maushundb/bmusings/content/blog/react-ramda-deep-dive/index.md

 In general, the point-free notation, while sometimes hard to reason about (having `x => console.log(x) || x` is a great debugging tool to stick in pipelines), makes it harder for other developers to come in and introduce mutation and potential bugs into your pipeline without a large rewrite and significant understanding of FP practices.

-It creates a slight barrier of entry that protects your code from being muddled back into an imperative style, which, if you are working in a section of a larger codebase without as strict standards, is a very good defence to have.
+It makes it easy to add additional steps in your pipeline, and otherwise creates a slight barrier to entry that protects your code from being muddled back into an imperative style, which, if you are working in a section of a larger codebase without as strict standards, is a very good defence to have.

 ### Reducers